 Those in power will not act different than they have acted all along, and they will not act against the power of capital.
 We hold it as self-evident that the rich and powerful have no reason to stop the rich from stealing from the poor nor the powerful from destroying more of the real, physical world than they already have.
 That is, they have no reason except us.
 Our lives and the life of the planet that is our only home is on the line.
 We no longer have the luxury of allowing those in power to continue.
 If those in power won’t accede to these demands, then they need to not be in power, and we need to remove them from power, using any means necessary.

 The power is within us not “them”.
 We made a mistake in the beginning when we transferred our intrinsic power to someone other than ourselves and started paying them for the privilege.
 What could be more ridiculous?
-The only reason for having a “rich and powerful” sector is because people forfeit their own power and give it to “authority”.
+The only reason for having a “rich and powerful” sector is because people forfeit their own power and give it willingly or under duress, to “authority”.
 But in reality, the rich have no power except what is given them.
 Do people obey your orders?
-No. (They don’t obey mine either).
-The concept of authority is what has to go.
+No. (They don’t obey mine either) The concept of authority is what has to go.
 No adult has authority over any other adult.
 Adults must be considered equals.
 There need be no inferiority or superiority.
 Just equals.
 You can believe you are superior because it takes all types, but we don’t build a society on it.
 Children will have more say in their lives too.
 This has never been done before.
 They need to be involved in their own future.
 Let’s all just settle for equality shall we?
 Equality means all having equal voice.
-And that be it.
+That would be a better deal for you wouldn’t it?
+That’s all it need be.
 It is that simple.

 With education and a plethora of new projects that shift us into a renewable energy infrastructure, there will be plenty of stimulating, exciting and thought-provoking projects to sink our teeth into.
 We don’t need “jobs” we need inspiring work.
 All that’s missing is the will.
 There are plenty of us now who understand something of the vileness we grew up in and are still up against.
 The villains are unwell in their soul.
 They need healing too.
-I’m not trying to be Mother Theresa whom I loathe, (Just sos you nose) I really mean that we do need healing and we start by forgiving ourselves and everyone else.
-The only hope we have is to recognize that there will always be psychopaths but what we must not do is encourage them by obeying their laws or giving them money!
+I’m not trying to be Mother Theresa whom I loathe, (just so you know) I mean that we need urgent healing and we start by forgiving ourselves and everyone else.
+The only hope we have is to recognize that there will always be psychopaths but what we must not do is encourage them by obeying their laws or giving them power over our money.
 We need to be up with their trickery but not be like them.
 We can keep them at bay at least.
 If we don’t figure out how to do that, then we will again be in the situation we are in now where they dictate the rules.
-We certainly don’t pay their “fines”.
+We certainly don’t pay “fines”.
 I mean — come on!
 We are only enabling them by obeying them and paying them.
-We can still live with their threatening presence if we do something for ourselves and invest in our own system and restore the environment and help each other evolve.
+Their manacling presence will have little clout if we invest in our own system and restore the environment and help each other evolve.

-Derrick you have the attention of many in the environmental sphere.
+Derrick you have the attention of many in the environmental arena.
 What we don’t have is the will.
 Once we get that, there will be no stopping us.
 We have the solutions — we simply do not have the will just yet.
-People catch on in varying phases but we must start something that people can use.
+People catch on in varying phases but we must start something that people can use, and use as soon as possible or sooner.
 We must build a new model as Bucky Fuller said.

 We hold it as self-evident, as the Declaration of Independence states, “That whenever any Form of Government becomes destructive of these ends [Life, Liberty, and the Pursuit of Happiness], it is the Right of the People to alter or abolish it. . . .”